latex3/unicode-data/README.md

 Issues and improvements
 =======================

-Any issues with the `.def` files should be addressed by updating the generator script.
 The home page for this bundle is https://github.com/latex3/unicode-data, and issues may be reported there.